-The reason why these two terms gentle and soft are used is because until the human mind is aware of present moment awareness is producing so much energy, so much effort, strain on thinking its way through life situations and circumstances.
+The reason why these two terms gentle and soft are used is because until the human mind is aware of present moment awareness, it is producing so much energy, so much effort, strain on thinking its way through life situations and circumstances.

 A WHOLE lot of energy is required of the mind to remember things from the past and to focus on what it’s going to do in the future.

-That it ends up become draining, tenses up the body creating stress, anxiety and simply becomes exhausting.
+It ends up becoming draining, and tenses up the body (creating stress and anxiety) and simply becomes exhausting.

 Gently and softly being aware of your peripheral vision AS present moment awareness is essentially what it means to unlearn.

-Moving back to pain & pleasure, rather than seeking to move away from pain and towards pleasure through the things of this world that are going to give potential satisfaction allow the mind to dissolve to find what truly wants to know itself.
+Moving back to pain and pleasure, rather than seeking to move away from pain and towards pleasure through the things of this world that are going to give potential satisfaction, allows the mind to dissolve, to find what truly wants to know itself.